michelmbem/AddyScript/docs/classes.md

 ### A simple class

-In this example, we will define a Person class with 3 fields, 4 properties (3 of them mapping the 3 fields plus an automatic one), a method and an event.
+In this example, we will define a Person class with 3 fields, 4 properties (3 of them mapping the 3 fields plus an automatic one), a method, and an event.

 ```JS
 class Person